 One of the driving forces behind my old wishlist was new experiences.
 Like, apparently, analingus.
 But considering I still haven’t even asked my boyfriend to lick my butthole, I clearly am not as enamored with the idea as I thought I was.

 Another thing I thought I wanted for the ~experience~ was the Eros Ejaculator, also by Lady Calston.
 Yes.
 It ejaculates.
 Cool.
 Cool story, bro.
-I’ve never had a creampie fetish or anything.
-I just wanted to round out my collection, you know?
+I’ve never had a creampie fetish; I just wanted to round out my collection, you know?
 Doesn’t everyone’s sex toy collection include an ejaculating vibrator?
 What?
 No?

 And then, before I’d actually experienced anal stimulation of any kind, I jumped to the conclusion that static plugs weren’t acceptable.
 Like, how could that feel good?!
 Therefore I wanted the Back Door Rotator.
 Now that I’ve experienced similar rotating beads on a rabbit, I can safely say that I do not need my anus to be churned like butter.